SM Spirituality Media

 Lineage and method

-Atmananda Krishna Menon (1883–1959) was a Kerala magistrate and Advaita teacher whose method — sometimes called the direct path — relied on guided experiential investigation rather than scriptural commentary.
-Jean Klein (1912–1998), a French musicologist, met Krishna Menon in the 1950s and brought the approach to Europe.
+Atmananda Krishna Menon§ (1883–1959) was a Kerala magistrate and Advaita teacher.
+His method was sometimes called the direct path.
+It relied on guided experiential investigation rather than commentary on scripture.
+Jean Klein§ (1912–1998), a French musicologist, met Krishna Menon in the 1950s and brought the approach to Europe.
 Lucille was Klein's student from the 1970s and was authorised to teach in 1985.
-The transmission is unusual for being entirely Western in its outward life while being unmistakably Vedāntic in its grammar.
+The transmission is unusual: entirely Western in its outward life, but unmistakably Vedāntic in its grammar.

 What's distinctive

-Where Rupert Spira — Lucille's most prominent student — has refined the language for a wide audience, Lucille himself remains nearer the source: he is willing to argue points of metaphysics, return to the Upaniṣads, and treat the philosophy as a working tool rather than a relic.
+Rupert Spira§ is Lucille's most prominent student, and Spira has refined the language for a wide audience.
+Lucille himself remains nearer the source.
+He is willing to argue points of metaphysics, return to the Upaniṣads§, and treat the philosophy as a working tool rather than a relic.
 His background as a physicist also gives the work a rigour that some seekers find clarifying and others find demanding.

 In the index

-The piece included here shows the teaching method clearly: a question is taken seriously on its own terms, traced to the assumption that produced it, and then that assumption is examined directly rather than dissolved by reassurance.
+The piece included here shows the teaching method clearly.
+A question is taken seriously on its own terms.
+It is traced back to the assumption that produced it.
+Then that assumption is examined directly rather than dissolved by reassurance.

 — end of entry —